Briefing

 The Hook Lifecycle

 Hooks work on an event-and-action model.
 Something happens, Claude Code checks a condition, and if the condition holds it runs an action.
 Depending on the hook type, that condition and action can be a shell command, an HTTP call, or, in the case of the prompt and agent hook types, a natural-language instruction the model interprets.
-Those handler types (command, prompt, agent, and http) are all real and documented.
+Those handler types (command, prompt, agent, and http) are all real and documented (opens in a new tab).

 One correction worth making here, because the original framing oversells it: not every hook is "natural language".
 The default and most common type is a plain shell command matched by structured patterns.
 The model-interpreted prompt and agent hooks are the more sophisticated end of the range, not the baseline.